harjunpnik/Discord-Bot/README.md

 ## Bot Commands

-The easiest way to find all the commands is tu use the ```-help``` command.
+The easiest way to find all the commands is to use the ```-help``` command.
 This command prints out all the commands the bot is capable of.

 The following list includes the commands that have been implemented.